PyO3/pyo3/guide/src/migration.md

 ## from 0.27.* to 0.28

+### Internal change to use multi-phase initialization

+[PEP 489](https://peps.python.org/pep-0489/) introduced "multi-phase initialiation" for extension modules which provides ways to allocate and clean up per-module state.
+This is a necessary step towards supporting Python "subinterpreters" which run on their own copy of state.

+Starting in PyO3 0.28, the `#[pymodule]` macro machinery has been reworked to use multi-phase initialization.
+The possibility of creating and consuming per-module state (and supporting subinterpreters) is left for a future PyO3 version.
+This should not require migration, nor is there expected to be breakage caused by the change.

+Nevertheless, this affects the order of initialization and seemed prudent to flag in this guide.

 ### Deprecation of automatic `FromPyObject` for `#[pyclass]` types which implement `Clone`

 `#[pyclass]` types which implement `Clone` used to also implement `FromPyObject` automatically.